bolilla/yaal/README.md

 This means there is only one _Policy Set_, with just one _Policy_, which may have many rules.

+YAAL does not define the way attributes are retrieved.

 ## Examples

 TO-DO